Grosvenor Investment Management Limited

 The remuneration policy for GIML and GEurope staff is determined by the GEurope HR Committee which meets regularly to ensure that GEurope remuneration packages are competitive and designed to attract, retain and motivate staff of an appropriate calibre.
 Within the authority delegated by the Board of Grosvenor Group Limited (“GGL”), reporting to the GEurope Board, the GEurope HR Committee is responsible for approving remuneration policy and in doing so takes into account the pay and conditions across GEurope.

 This includes the terms of bonus plans, long-term incentive plans and the individual remuneration packages of senior management and other senior GEurope employees, including all those in positions of significant influence and those having a material impact on our risk profile (Code Staff).

-The members of the HR Committee throughout 2017 were Mark Preston (GEurope HR Committee Chairman and Grosvenor Executive Trustee/Group CEO), Nick Scarles (Grosvenor Group FD) and Jonathan Lane (GEurope Non-Executive Director).
-Patricia Abril (GEurope Non-Executive Director) joined the Committee on 1 January 2018.
+The members of the HR Committee throughout 2019 were Mark Preston (GEurope HR Committee Chairman and Grosvenor Executive Trustee/Group CEO), Jonathan Lane (GEurope Non-Executive Director) and Patricia Abril (GEurope Non-Executive Director).

 The annual pay review and bonus proposals made to the Committee were prepared by GEurope’s Human Resources function with advice from Grosvenor’s Reward Team.
 During the year, the GEurope Chief Executive Officer and GEurope HR team provided regular briefings to the Committee and the Committee received input from the Grosvenor Estate HR Director, Camilla Faith.
 No individual is involved in decisions relating to his or her own remuneration.